nfwertz223/Fifa-Outcome-Predictor/README.md

 The figure above shows the scatter plot comparison of the first two pca components.
 The top graph shows the comparison before transformation and the bottom graph shows the comparison after transformation.

-## References

-1. Predicting Final Result of Football Match Using Poisson Regression Model
-2. Predicting the Outcome of Soccer Matches Using Machine Learning and Statistical Analysis
-3. Predicting Winner of Football Match Using Analytical Hierarchy Process: An Analysis Based on Previous Matches Data

 ## Proposed Timeline